Hendey History, Family Crest & Coats of Arms

 Some of the Hendey family moved to Ireland, but this topic is not covered in this excerpt.
 More information about their life in Ireland is included in all our PDF Extended History products and printed products wherever possible.

-Migration of the Hendey family to the New World and Oceana
+Migration of the Hendey family

 Many English families tired of political and religious strife left Britain for the new colonies in North America.
 Although the trip itself offered no relief - conditions on the ships were extremely cramped, and many travelers arrived diseased, starving, and destitute - these immigrants believed the opportunities that awaited them were worth the risks.
 Once in the colonies, many of the families did indeed prosper and, in turn, made significant contributions to the culture and economies of the growing colonies.
 An inquiry into the early roots of North American families has revealed a number of immigrants bearing the name Hendey or a variant listed above: Richard Hendy settled in Barbados in 1679.

 Contemporary Notables of the name Hendey (post 1700)

 - Richard S. Hendey, American Republican politician, Mayor of White Plains, New York, 1958-63

 - Henry J. Hendey, American Republican politician, Warden (Borough President) of Torrington, Connecticut, 1888; Member of Connecticut State House of Representatives from Torrington; Elected 1902

 - ^ The Political Graveyard: Alphabetical Name Index.
 (Retrieved 2015, November 11) .
 Retrieved from http://politicalgraveyard.com/alpha/index.html